Workshops @ ITM SAAD

 An arrangement which is meaningful, as a background to something more significant, was created using tiles mosaic, on the wooden base.
 The art, aiming the students to learn to be selective of size, color combination, to create a whole from the parts.

-- THEATRE WORKSHOP :-
+- THEATER WORKSHOP :-

 This workshop involved teaching of the techniques and many other hidden aspects of theater and acting that we otherwise overlook as an audience.
 The teaching group trained students in the techniques, and the entire process of enacting plays, from the script to the stage; and the students did perform one such play.